hypirion/swearjure/doc/tutorial.md

 Hello, and welcome to the Swearjure tutorial!
 This will give you basic knowledge on how to make working Swearjure programs.
 You should have some familiarity with basic Clojure, but you don't have to be an expert.
+It would probably help to know how syntax-quoting works, especially unquote and unquote-splicing.

 ## Installing